easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_OAUTH_VS_API_KEY_VISUAL.md

 │  └─ Use OAuth Sign-in ✓
 │     (built into VS Code)
 │
-└─ NO - I'm using Q-IDE
+└─ NO - I'm using Top Dog
    │
-   ├─ Q-IDE on my computer?
+   ├─ Top Dog on my computer?
    │  └─ YES
    │     └─ Use API Key ✓
    │        (follow setup guide)